-(e) Maximization of Shifts
+(f) Maximization of Shifts

-While the Employer is entitled to schedule shifts of various lengths as provided for in this Agreement, the Employer will undertake to maximize the length of shifts through the workweek before instituting shifts of lesser duration.
-Where a shift becomes available that is longer in duration than a scheduled shift, the longer shift will be offered in seniority order to employees scheduled to work a shorter shift on the same day who have indicated that they prefer a different start time.
+While the Employer is entitled to schedule shifts of various lengths as provided for in this agreement, the Employer will undertake to maximize the length of shifts through the workweek before instituting shifts of lesser duration.
+Where a shift becomes available that is longer in duration than a scheduled shift, the longer shift will be scheduled in seniority order to employees scheduled to work a shorter shift on the same day who have indicated that they choose to maximize their shift.
+Where a longer shift becomes available with less than eight hours' notice, the shift in question, at the Employer's option, may be filled in accordance with maximization.